gnauhzTzu/DataScienceResources/README.md

 * feature selection: https://people.eecs.berkeley.edu/~jordan/courses/294-fall09/lectures/feature/slides.pdf

-* <b>my strategy</b>
+* **my strategy**
     * extract features based on understanding of the data and goal
     * evaluate features by precision rate, coverage area and complexity
     * how to get and store the features
     * clean outliers/weighted sampling/data unbalance sampling
-  * <b>single feature</b>: regularization, discretization, dummy coding
+  * **single feature**: regularization, discretization, dummy coding
     * missing value imputation,logarithm transfer, exponential transfer, Box-Cox
-  * <b>multiple features</b>: PCA, LDA
+  * **multiple features**: PCA, LDA
     * Filter: correlation with the dependent variable.
 Pearson’s Correlation, LDA, ANOVA, Chi-Square, information gain.
-    * <b>Wrapper Methods</b>: iteration to generate subset of features to train model. then using AUC/MSE, BIC, AIC etc. to decide to add or remove features based on the previous model, such as forward/backward/recursive feature elimination.
+    * **Wrapper Methods**: iteration to generate subset of features to train model. then using AUC/MSE, BIC, AIC etc. to decide to add or remove features based on the previous model, such as forward/backward/recursive feature elimination.
         * full search, heuristic search, stochastic search(GA, SA).
         * usually computationally very expensive.
-    * <b>Embedded Methods</b>, implemented by algorithms that have their own built-in feature selection methods.
+    * **Embedded Methods**, implemented by algorithms that have their own built-in feature selection methods.
 LASSO(L1)/RIDGE(L2) regression, regularized trees, random multinomial logit, deep learning.
    * should be pay attention to the quality and weight of features by monitor the algorithms

 ********************************************